LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Ten Senior Leadership Lessons I Wish I Learned Sooner](https://twitter.com/i/moments/874780733146939392?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Ftwitter.com%2Fi%2Fmoments%2F874780733146939392): by Julia Grace.
 Takeaway: "observations growing from a junior manager to a senior manager running a whole organization ...
 For example: providing less guidance is often better.
 The more prescriptive you are, the less you allow people below you to grow."

+- [10 Things Great Bosses Do Every Day](https://www.linkedin.com/pulse/unique-things-great-bosses-do-every-day-dr-travis-bradberry): by Dr. Travis Bradberry.
+Takeaway: from "respects your time" to "looks for and celebrates wins," this list covers the bases.

 - [This Is The Number One Thing That Holds Most People Back From Success](http://www.bakadesuyo.com/2013/09/bad-attitude/): by Seth Godin.
 Takeaway: It’s your attitude.

+- [Why Tim Cook is Steve Ballmer and Why He Still Has His Job at Apple](https://www.linkedin.com/pulse/why-tim-cook-steve-ballmer-he-still-has-his-job-apple-steve-blank): by Steve Blank.
+Takeaway: "What happens to a company when a visionary CEO is gone?
+Most often innovation dies and the company coasts for years on momentum and its brand.
+Rarely does it regain its former glory."
+Uses Microsoft and Apple as examples.

 - [Why You Must Lead Differently as Your Team Grows](https://www.forbes.com/forbes/welcome/?toURL=https://www.forbes.com/sites/georgebradt/2013/10/16/why-you-must-lead-differently-as-your-team-grows/&refURL=&referrer=): *Forbes* article by George Bradt.